Schwork-Corruption/corruptovania/README.md

 # Installation

-In the [releases page](https://github.com/randovania/randovania/releases), we have zip files with everything ready to use.
+In the [releases page](https://github.com/schwork-corruption/corruptovania/releases), we have zip files with everything ready to use.
 Just extract and run!

-For Linux users, we recommend using our [Flatpak](https://flathub.org/apps/io.github.randovania.Randovania) instead.

 <!-- Begin COMMUNITY -->

 # Community

-Join the Randovania Discord: <https://discord.gg/M23gCxj6fw>
+Join the Prime Randomizer Discord: <https://randodiscord.metroidprime.run>

-Invite links for specific games' servers can be found in the `#game-communities` channel in our server.
+Invite links for the main Randovania server and other specific games' servers can be found in the `#affiliates` channel in our server.

 <!-- End COMMUNITY -->